brillout/wildcard-api/docs/faq.md

 That is, each endpoint call will occur exactly once in the frontend code.

 This works for most uses cases.
-In doubt,
+But, in doubt,
 use your best judgement.

 Bear in mind that, in general, it's best to create few structures and abstractions.
-Too many structures are dangerously counter-productive.
+Too many structures are most often counter-productive.

 To conclude,
 how you strucutre your code has less to do with RPC and more to do with your business logic.
-There are more crucial and interesting questions such as "How can I structure my code to isolate business logic in order to scale from 3 developers to 7 developers?".

 <br/>